reactjs/react.dev/beta/src/content/learn/state-a-components-memory.md

 <Hint>

 Are there any limitations on _where_ Hooks may be called?
 Does this component break any rules?
+Check if there are any comments disabling the linter checks--this is where the bugs often hide!

 </Hint>